OpenNMT/OpenNMT/README.md

 * `num_layers`: Number of layers in the LSTM encoder/decoder (i.e. number of stacks).
 * `rnn_size`: Size of LSTM hidden states.
 * `word_vec_size`: Word embedding size.
-* `use_chars_enc`: If 1, use characters on the encoder side (as inputs).
+* `use_chars_enc`: If = 1, use characters on the encoder side (as inputs).
-* `use_chars_dec`: If 1, use characters on the decoder side (as inputs).
+* `use_chars_dec`: If = 1, use characters on the decoder side (as inputs).
-* `reverse_src`: If 1, reverse the source sequence.
-The original sequence-to-sequence paper found that this was crucial to achieving good performance, but with attention models this does not seem necessary.
+* `reverse_src`: If = 1, reverse the source sequence.
+The original sequence-to-sequence paper
+found that this was crucial to achieving good performance, but with attention models this does not seem necessary.
 Recommend leaving it to 0.
 * `init_dec`: Initialize the hidden/cell state of the decoder at time 0 to be the last hidden/cell state of the encoder.
 If 0, the initial states of the decoder are set to zero vectors.
+* `input_feed`: If = 1, feed the context vector at each time step as additional input (via concatenation with the word embeddings) to the decoder.
-* `hop_attn`: If > 0, then use a *hop attention* on this layer of the decoder.
-For example, if `num_layers = 3` and `hop_attn = 2`, then the model will do an attention over the source sequence on the second layer (and use that as input to the third layer) *and* the penultimate layer.
+* `multi_attn`: If > 0, then use a *multi-attention* on this layer of the decoder.
+For example, if `num_layers = 3` and `multi_attn = 2`, then the model will do an attention over the source sequence on the second layer (and use that as input to the third layer) *and* the penultimate layer.
-See [End-to-End Memory Networks](https://arxiv.org/abs/1503.08895) for more details.
 We've found that this did not really improve performance on translation, but may be helpful for other tasks where multiple attentional passes over the source sequence are required (e.g. for more complex reasoning tasks).
 * `res_net`: Use residual connections between LSTM stacks whereby the input to the l-th LSTM layer of the hidden state of the l-1-th LSTM layer summed with hidden state of the l-2th LSTM layer.
 We didn't find this to really help in our experiments.